 Groups of Greyshirts

 When Hurricanes Laura and Delta struck the Gulf in the fall of 2020, Team Rubicon was there, helping the communities of Lake Charles, LA and Orange, TX begin their recovery.
-A few weeks into our response, Dow Chemical, who has recruited more than 85 Greyshirts within its ranks, reached out with interest in deploying four Dow Greyshirts from their Plaquemine, LA site.
+A few weeks into our response, Dow Chemical, which has recruited more than 85 Greyshirts within its ranks, reached out with interest in deploying four Dow Greyshirts from their Plaquemine, LA site.
 The four volunteers were dispatched to Lake Charles for a week where they joined our response teams.
 Through internal messaging and company buy-in, Dow Chemical has created a bench of corporate Greyshirts ready to spring into action when their community needs them most.

 Dow is just one of numerous corporate partners that has recognized the value of allowing their employees to participate with Team Rubicon.